Send Reps to train with us at Workplace Bullying University•.

 Employers don't care about the bullying.
 Some love it.
 What are you doing to help your members?
 Many are in pain and deserve relief.
 Only Unions can help members.

 The Workplace Bullying Institute offers training for Union officers.
 WBI introduced the phenomenon to the U.S. in 1997.
-Designate and train a Team of members to become Experts in workplace bullying so they, in turn, can serve colleagues.
+Unions can designate and train a Team of members to become Experts in workplace bullying so they, in turn, can serve fellow members.
 Reduce stress-related health issues.
 Intervene.
 Deal better with member-on-member situations.
 The training is called Workplace Bullying University®.
-There are two delivery options.
-Either (1) send Union officers to Bellingham, Washington for a session or (2) hold a University training on-site for discounted fees to train a Team of at least 5 members.
+Unions can send two or three representatives to the public University or bring WBI on-site to train the entire team.

 The WBI director, Dr. Gary Namie, is a card-carrying union member (UAW Local 1981).
 WBI is pro-worker, anti-abuse, pro-labor.